JamesCourcelle/Final-Project/README.md

 The current version of Python code starts the mongod.exe when you launch the main_menu.py.
 The main_menu.py also kills the mongod.exe server at the exiting of the program.

 ### mongoimport
-The only action needed by the user to import the eBid_Monthly_Sales.csv is to move the csv file to the appropriate directory.
+The only action needed by the user to create the database and import the eBid_Monthly_Sales.csv into the database is to move the csv file to the appropriate directory.
 The program handles creating the directory and the database without user input.

 USER MUST MOVE eBid_Monthly_Sales.csv TO ```C:\Program Files\MongoDB\Server\4.0\bin``` (This location only exists after MongoDB is installed to the proper directory)